A Close-Up Look at Forgiveness

 Forgiveness is not easy, but it’s something Christians must do.
 After granting forgiveness, God considers you and me to be “not guilty” of wrongs we've committed in the past, and He asks us to offer the same kind of loving verdict to those who have wronged us.
 Remember that to release someone from owing you is to also release yourself from holding on to anger through grudges, resentment, bitterness and blame.

 The soul-freeing empowerment of forgiveness is yours and mine only because God loves us, even though we are flawed, and even though we commit sins against Him.
-We all sin and come short of the glory of God, and we all need forgiveness.
-It is so important to remember that.
-Just like you, your neighbors, friends, acquaintances—people you know and those you don’t, are also flawed, they all commit sins, and they all need forgiveness.
-And it is because of forgiveness that we can continue to love people even after they commit sins against us.
+It is important to remember that we all sin and come short of the glory of God, and we all need forgiveness.
+Just like you, your neighbors, friends, acquaintances—people you know and those you don’t know, all are flawed, all commit sins, and all need forgiveness.
+And it is because God offers us forgiveness that we can continue to love people even after they commit sins against us.
 It’s not an easy thing to do, but it is necessary, in time, to let go of anger and resentment.
 If you do not forgive, and if you decide to hold on to anger and resentment for a long time, it could end up causing you to harbor inside you bitterness that fuels an unforgiving heart and an unforgiving spirit.
 And these can open the door for the ultimate enemy to enter into your life and your spirit.

-If you enjoyed this Hub, you might also want to read, by this same author:
+If you enjoyed this article, you might also want to read, by this same author: